 John Pappajohn was born in Greece.
 John and his mother immigrated to Iowa when he was 9 months old to join his father, who was a U.S. citizen.
 After graduation from Mason City high school and the University of Iowa, John Pappajohn started his own insurance business.
 In 1962, he moved to Des Moines and organized the Guardsman Life Insurance Company (a public company), where he was chairman of the board from 1962 to 1969.
 In 1969, he sold his interest and became a venture capitalist.
 John organized Equity Dynamics Inc. in 1969, and continues as its president today.
 He also founded Pappajohn Capital Resources (a venture capital fund primarily investing in high tech, medical, and healthcare projects) in that same year.
+He has been involved in over 100 startups and 50 IPOs, and has served as a Director in over 40 public companies.
 John’s portfolio of companies has averaged a 40% annual return on investments over the last 40 years.

 As a successful entrepreneur and generous philanthropist, John Pappajohn has been recognized by many national organizations.
 Beta Gamma Sigma awarded Pappajohn a National Medallion for Entrepreneurship in 1997.
 In 1995, he was named a Horatio Alger Award recipient, and he currently serves as a member of the Horatio Alger Association Board of Directors.
 He is also on the board of the University of Iowa Foundation.
 He previously served on the board of Pine Manor College, Chestnut Hill, Mass.
 He has been a member of several boards of the Kennedy Center on a continuous basis for more than 24 years.
 He is the recipient of four Honorary Doctorate degrees.
 He is also vice chairman of the Hirshhorn Museum in Washington, D.C.
 He is the first Iowan to receive the National Philanthropist of the Year for the Arts.
 He and his wife Mary are listed as one of the top 200 art collectors in the world by Art News Magazine for years 1998 to 2014.